rotexsoft/leanorm-cli/README.md

 ## Usage

+* Create model, record & collection classes for all tables & views using the specified config

 > php ./vendor/bin/generate-leanorm-classes.php /path/to/config.php

+* Create model, record & collection classes for a specified table (**table_or_view_name**) or view using the specified config
+    * Replace **table_or_view_name** with the name of the table or view you want to generate classes for

+> php ./vendor/bin/generate-leanorm-classes.php /path/to/config.php table_or_view_name

 You need to create a config file that will be passed to the command above.
 This config file must return an array with the minimum structure below: